flairNLP/flair/resources/docs/TUTORIAL.md

 # Tutorial

 Let's look into some core functionality to understand the library better.
+A [Jupyter notebook](tutorial.ipynb) version of this tutorial is available, too.

 ## NLP base types